Top tip number 1

 There are two versions of EndNote.

 "EndNote Online" (formerly EndNote Web) is the free online version of this software.
 Whilst you are a member of the University of Warwick, you will get an enhanced online account with more referencing styles and storage space.
-This version will meet the research needs of most people.
-The Library run workshops on EndNote Online.
+This version will meet the research needs of most undergraduate and postgraduate taught students.

 Both versions of EndNote are compatible with Windows and Mac.
 View compatibility and system requirements.

 - If you have any issues downloading the EndNote software, contact IT Services on 024 7657 3737 or Ext.
 73737, or email: helpdesk at warwick dot ac dot uk

 - There are various videos and guides that can offer additional support

 Watch a recording of one of the Library’s training sessions

 - 6:59 How to create and organise an EndNote library

 - 24:34 How to add references to a library

 - 27:39 Importing references from Web of Science